The Spinal Cord and Injury

 Treatment and management

 When the spinal cord is damaged, significant swelling of the spinal cord and the surrounding areas occurs.
 During this time, nerve cells continue to deteriorate.
-A variety of treatment strategies to limit or retard the process are under investigation.
+A variety of treatment strategies to limit or slow the process are under investigation.

 One approach for treating patients with spinal cord injuries is to compensate for lost function by using neural prostheses to bypass the areas of damage.
 This is done by connecting electrical and mechanical devices with the nervous system to compensate for lost motor and sensory functions.
 For example, neural prostheses for deafness, known as cochlear implants, are now in widespread use and have been very effective in improving hearing.
 The first neural prostheses for patients with spinal cord injuries are now being tested.

-The United States Food and Drug Administration (FDA) recently approved one of these devices, a prosthesis that allows basic hand control.
+The United States Food and Drug Administration (FDA) approved one of these devices, a prosthesis that allows basic hand control.
 Patients use their shoulder muscles to control the device, and with training, can perform activities of daily life that they would otherwise be unable to perform, such as using silverware, pouring a drink, answering a telephone, and writing a note.

 Neural prostheses are complex and contain many intricate components, such as implantable stimulators, electrodes, leads and connectors, sensors, and programming systems.
 There are many technical considerations in selecting each component.
 The electronic components must be as small as possible.
 Biocompatibility between electrodes and body tissue is also necessary to prevent injury to the patient and damage to the device.
 Neural prostheses also must be evaluated for usefulness and long-term safety.

 Further research and an improved and increased understanding of brain circuits may eventually lead to prostheses that can provide sensory information to the brain.
-This would improve both the safety of the devices and the patient’s ability to perform certain tasks.
-Devices now being developed may eventually enable people with spinal cord injuries to stand unassisted and perform other actions using signals from the brain, instead of muscles, to control movement.
-Ultimately, researchers may be able to harness reflexes or the innate pattern-generating abilities of the spinal cord’s central pattern generators to help people with spinal cord injuries walk.
+This would improve both the safety of the devices and the patient's ability to perform certain tasks.
+Devices now being developed may eventually enable people with spinal cord injuries to stand unassisted and perform other actions using signals from the brain--instead of muscles--to control movement.
+Ultimately, researchers may be able to harness reflexes or the innate pattern-generating abilities of the spinal cord's central pattern generators to help people with spinal cord injuries walk.

-Like many other conditions, education about one’s injury and local support groups are some of the best tools for managing the injury and preventing further complications.
+Education about one's injury and local support groups are some of the best tools for managing the injury and preventing further complications.
 The following organizations can provide additional information about spinal cord injuries: